 - The student must have done the work as part of an academic degree program.

-- The professor (advisor) must nominate the paper for the award by following the competition guidelines (see below).
+- The professor (advisor) must nominate the paper for the award.
+The competition guidelines are listed below.

 - The student must present the paper at the conference.

-- To enter the competition, the student must complete the usual final paper submission and registration procedure.
+- To enter the competition, the student must be registered for the conference.

 - The student must provide a proof of student status (to be attached to the nomination e-mail, see below).

-Note: If the student has already sent a proof of student status together with the registration, the nominator should just mention this in the e-mail (there is no need to send it again!).
+Note: If the student has already sent a proof of student status together with the registration, it is not necessary to submit it again.

-- The nomination must be made by the professor (student's mentor/advisor).
+- The nomination must be made by the professor (student’s mentor/academic advisor) (please use the BSPA nomination form).
 The nomination consists of a paragraph certifying that the nominee is the main author and contributor of the paper, that he/she is a student at the time of the nomination or that she/he has completed a graduate program no more than a year before submitting a paper, and a brief description of the contribution of the paper and the main reason for nomination for the award.
-The advisor's contact information should also be included.
+The advisor’s contact information should also be included.

 - Nominations are limited to one per advisor.